Rudolf Mentzel: Military service

 In 1937, the Reichsforschungsrat (RFR, Reich Research Council) was inaugurated under Bernhard Rust on the initiative of Erich Schumann.
 It was a coordinating agency of the REM for the purpose of centralizing the planning of basic and applied research, and expanding the influence of the military, with the exception of aeronautical research, which was kept under the purview of Hermann Göring.
 Early in 1939, the RFR started the German nuclear energy project, also known as the Uranverein.
 In September 1939, the Heereswaffenamt (HWA, Army Ordnance Office) squeezed out the RFR and took control of the project.
 When it was apparent that the nuclear energy project would not make a decisive contribution to ending the war effort in the near term, control of the project was turned over to the RFR in 1942.
 However, on 9 June 1942, Adolf Hitler issued a decree for the reorganization of the RFR as a separate legal entity under the Reichsministerium für Bewaffnung und Munition (RMBM, Reich Ministry for Armament and Ammunition, after autumn 1943 the Reich Ministry for Armament and War Production); the decree appointed Reich Marshall Hermann Göring as the president.
-Over the life of the Uranverein, even with the transfer of the RFR to Göring’s purview, Mentzel, as Ministerialdirektor of the REM, was able to make inputs to and exert some influence on the project.
+Over the life of the Uranverein, even with the transfer of the RFR to Göring's purview, Mentzel, as Ministerialdirektor of the REM, was able to make inputs to and exert some influence on the project.

 In the Schutzstaffel (SS), Mentzel attained the rank of Oberführer (Senior Colonel).

 After war

 After World War II, Mentzel was interned by the American occupation forces for three years.
-His release was, in part, brought about by the affidavit provided by Walther Gerlach, at Mentzel’s request in a letter dated December 6, 1948.
+His release was, in part, brought about by the affidavit provided by Walther Gerlach, at Mentzel's request in a letter dated December 6, 1948.
 These exoneration attestations were accepted only from those who had been through the denazification process in Germany and had had no affiliation with the NSDAP.
 Mentzel, as a science policy maker, had sided with the pragmatists in promoting scientific efficiency, rather than with the politically motivate party ideologues.

+Legacy

+Mount Mentzel in Antarctica was named after him in 1939.